 Do the users need to have an specific app installed or interact somehow to be detected?

 No, the scan is performed silently, Meshlium just detects the "beacon frames" originated by the WiFi and Bluetooth radios integrated in the Smartphones.
-Users just need to have at least one of the two wireless interfaces turned on.
+Users just need to have the WiFi radio ON or the Bluetooth radio ON with the visible option activated.

 How do we differentiate if the Bluetooth device detected is a car’s hands-free or an Smartphone?